 One easy Cricut project I like to suggest to people is making a card.
 One of the reasons I love to have people start off with making a card, like the Mickey Mouse watermelon card I show in the images below, is because all you need is your Cricut and some cardstock.
 I also use a scoring stylus, but really it is not a must have.

-To me, cards are a perfect way to get to know your Cricut and learn to use it.
+When I think of easy Cricut projects, card making always comes to mind first.
+Cards are great way to get to know your Cricut machine and learn to use it.
 Then you can move on to more advanced projects.
 For this card, I used my Basic Card Tutorial, which you can see HERE.
 Then, instead of matting the whole card with a different color, I decided to just make a frame to accent the card.
 Check out the video on making frames below, or on my YouTube HERE.

 Next I picked a font I like, and ended up going with Beautiful and Openhearted, which is a font that I download from DaFont.com.
 If you have never downloaded and installed a font to use with your Cricut then do not worry because I have all kinds of information on the different fonts HERE.
 There is a special part in my font article called Resources for MORE Free Fonts that will talk about places like DaFont.com